Mission

 Carl B. Gibbs, DMin, Western Conservative Baptist Seminary

-Doug Green, DMin, Gordon Conwell Theological Seminary
+Douglas Green, DMin, Gordon Conwell Theological Seminary

 Suzanne Hurst, DrPH, London School of Hygiene and Tropical Medicine

-Israël Kombaté, PhD, University of South Africa; PhD, l’Université de Fribourg
+Israël Kombaté, PhD University of South Africa; PhD, l’Université de Fribourg

-Enson M. Lwesya, DMin, Assemblies of God Theological Seminary
+William Kirsch, DMin, Assemblies of God Theological Seminary

-Phil Mayo, PhD, Fuller Theological Seminary
+Philip Mayo, PhD, Fuller Theological Seminary

 Robert P. Menzies, PhD, University of Aberdeen